DAX - Deutsche Aktienindex

 Fundamental Analysis

-Understanding how the Dax reacts during economic downturns can provide valuable insights into its behavior.
+Understanding how the DAX reacts during economic downturns can provide valuable insights.

 Example: The 2008 Financial Crisis